 Avidly read Marvel UK's official magazine, which republished DC Comics' strips and Starlog articles.
 When the magazine folded in 1992, I switched to the defunct Starlog magazine.
 Collected Playmates' action figures and accessories and amassed Galoob's Micro Machines as an undergraduate.
 Playmates' electronic USS Enterprise NCC-1701-D still has pride of place in my collection.

-It's worth noting I attended my first ever comic con in 1996 at university.
-The highlight was an informative Q&A with Industrial Light and Magic (ILM) model maker Chris Boyd.
-He talked fondly of meeting the late Leonard Nimoy at Forbidden Planet and shared an amusing anecdote involving Marina Sirtis on the set of Star Trek: Generations.
+It's worth noting I attended my first comic con in 1996 at university.
+The highlight was an informative Q&A with an Industrial Light and Magic (ILM) model maker.
+They talked fondly about meeting the late Leonard Nimoy (Spock) at Forbidden Planet and shared an amusing anecdote involving Marina Sirtis on the Star Trek: Generations set.
 She allegedly suffered from serious 'gas' following a restaurant meal and...

-Later in the Q&A the subject of the Star Wars prequels arose.
-Boyd confirmed that the title was Shadows of the Empire!
-The assembled throng raved.
-However, knowing that this was not the case, having read an article in Edge magazine, I pointed out that Shadows of the Empire was a multi-platform marketing project centered on the launch of Nintendo's upcoming 64-bit games console known at the time as the Ultra 64.
+Later in the Q&A, the subject of the Star Wars prequels arose.
+They confirmed that the title was Shadows of the Empire!
+The assembled crowd raved.
+However, knowing that this was not the case, having read an article in Edge magazine, I pointed out that Shadows of the Empire was a multi-platform marketing project centred on the launch of Nintendo's upcoming 64-bit games console known at the time as the Ultra 64.
 My comments were met with derision.
 History would suggest otherwise.

 Star Trek would see further television spin-offs including Deep Space Nine, Voyager and Enterprise.
 However, none of them would capture my imagination the way The Next Generation did until Discovery, which premiered this week on CBS All Access and Netflix outside the US.